 Angina (Chest Pain) Treatment

-If your angina is stable and your symptoms are not getting worse, you may be able to control your angina with heart-healthy lifestyle changes and medicines.
-If lifestyle changes and medicines cannot control your angina, you may need a medical procedure to improve blood flow and relieve your angina.
+If your angina is stable and your symptoms are not getting worse, you may be able to manage your angina with heart-healthy lifestyle changes and medicines.
+If lifestyle changes and medicines cannot manage your angina, you may need a medical procedure to improve blood flow and relieve your symptoms.

 Angina occurs when your heart muscle receives less oxygen-rich blood than it needs.
 To correct that mismatch, treatments for angina usually involve the following two approaches:

 - Increasing blood flow to the heart muscle so that it can get enough oxygen to work